0xTaker/nymphe/README.md

 yarn
 ```

 This template may require a set of environment variables to configure, which can be made accessable via the `.env` file.
+An examplar can be copied from the provided `.env.example`.
 Currently, this template consists of simply:
 ```
 PORT=3000
 CHAIN_ID=0x1